-/A[m] [/!] [/2]

-This argument is for automatic RAID configuration.

-- When [m]=S[STRIPE SIZE] the argument configures RAID in RAID 0 with the specified stripe size.
-The stripe size must lie within the range [32...4096].
-If an invalid stripe size is specified, the utility assumes 64 K stripe size (default stripe size is 64 K). - When [m]=M the argument configures RAID in RAID 1. - When [m] = R[STRIPE SIZE] the argument configures RAID in RAID 0+1 mode with the specified stripe size.
-The stripe size must lie within the range [64...4096], in multiples of 4 K.

-When used with this option, the preceding argument configures only one drive in RAID 0 mode and adds the other drive as a spare.
-This option works only when two drives are present in the system.
+Command Line Argument Description /A[m] [/!] [/2] This argument is for automatic RAID configuration.
+When [m]=S[STRIPE SIZE] the argument configures RAID in RAID 0 with the specified stripe size.
+The stripe size must lie within the range [324096].
+If an invalid stripe size is specified, the utility assumes 64 K stripe size (default stripe size is 64 K). • When [m]=M the argument configures RAID in RAID 1.
+When [m] = R[STRIPE SIZE] the argument configures RAID in RAID 0+1 mode with the specified stripe size.
+The stripe size must lie within the range [644096], in multiples of 4 K. /!
+When used with this option, the A[m] argument configures only one drive in RAID 0 mode and adds the other drive as a spare.
+This option works only when two drives are present in the system. continued

-There are 2 MB of configuration data saved at the end of the drive in the Integrated RAID Configuration Data (IRCD).
-This argument reduces the reported drive size by 2 MB.

-If [m] is not specified, the utility configures RAID in RAID 0 (STRIPE) mode with 64 K stripe size.

-/E [0]
+Table 2-14: Command Line Arguments for the Integrated ATA Raid Replication Utility

-This argument erases the configuration/error log sector (metadata).

-- When [o] = C, the argument erases the configuration sector. - When [o] = E, the argument erases the error log sector. - When [o] = A, the argument erases both the configuration and error log sectors.

-/@ [CONFIG.
-FILENAME]

-This argument configures the RAID from the specified configuration file.
-If the file name is not specified, the configuration file name is assumed to be HYPERCFG.CFG.

-This argument displays the configuration sector of the drives.
+Command Line Argument Description /2 There are 2 MB of configuration data saved at the end of the drive in the Integrated RAID Configuration Data (IRCD).
+When used with this option, the A[m] argument reduces the reported drive size by 2 MB.
+If [m] is not specified, the utility configures RAID in RAID 0 (STRIPE) mode with 64 K stripe size. /E [0] This argument erases the configuration/error log sector (metadata). • When [o] = C, the argument erases the configuration sector. • When [o] = E, the argument erases the error log sector.
+When [o] = A, the argument erases both the configuration and error log sectors. /@ [CONFIG.
+FILENAME] This argument configures the RAID from the specified configuration file.
+If the file name is not specified, the configuration file name is assumed to be HYPERCFG.CFG. /L This argument displays the configuration sector of the drives. /F [FILENAME] This argument redirects the output to the specified file name.
+If the file name is not specified the default file is assumed to be HYPERCFG.CFG. /s This argument runs HYPERCFG in silent mode.

-/F [FILENAME]

-This argument redirects the output to the specified file name.
-If the file name is not specified the default file is assumed to be HYPERCFG.CFG.

-/S

-This argument runs HYPERCFG in silent mode.
 In silent mode, information messages are not displayed on the console.
 This argument does not turn off the display of error messages.
-To turn off the display of error messages, use operating system commands to redirect the output of the messages to a file.

-This argument enables the server to display an error message and pause before continuing execution of the command.
+To turn off the display of error messages, use operating system commands to redirect the output of the messages to a file. /?
+This argument displays help information. /x This argument enables the server to display an error message and pause before continuing execution of the command.

+Table 2-14: Command Line Arguments for the Integrated ATA Raid Replication

+Utility continued Integrated ATA Raid Replication